Sep 18, 2012, updated September 2012

 In addition to using renewable energy sources, we also strive to find new and innovative ways to be more efficient with our resources.

-For example, Nestlé Purina’s wet pet food manufacturing sites in the U.S. have cut gallons of water used per ton of product by an average of 4.3 percent every year since 2007.
+For example, Nestlé Purina’s wet pet food manufacturing sites in the United States has cut gallons of water used per ton of product by an average of 4.3 percent every year since 2007.
 Total water usage in 2011 alone was cut by 55 million gallons over 2010, with similar production volumes.
 Furthermore, at our Headquarters we have saved enough energy in the last 11 years of our energy management program to offset one year’s use and cost of electricity.

-We continue to look for additional ways to reduce energy and water usage, eliminate waste and explore renewable energy options available to us at our manufacturing facilities in the U.S.
+We continue to look for additional ways to reduce energy and water usage, eliminate waste and explore renewable energy options available to us at our manufacturing facilities in the United States.

 Value to Nestlé